-- Email receipt of homework and teacher acknowledgement - Email receipt of UCAS material and teacher comment/suggestions - Text messages or student mobile phone numbers while on a College trip/ visit to aid communication /safety - Text messages or calls to students to chase up punctuality issues/ clarify whereabouts e.g. valid Health and Safety/ Child Welfare concerns
+- Email receipt of homework and teacher acknowledgement - Email receipt of UCAS material and teacher comment/suggestions - Text messages or student mobile phone numbers while on a College trip / visit to aid communication / safety - Text messages or calls to students to chase up punctuality issues / clarify whereabouts

-As outlined in the School's Safeguarding and Welfare policy, electronic communication between staff and students is limited to communication within the meaning of professional conduct.
+As outlined in the College's Duties and Responsibilities of Teachers policy, electronic communication between staff and students is limited to communication within the meaning of professional conduct.
 Communication which can be described as "grooming" or an abuse of trust will never be permitted.
-Contact between staff and current students on Facebook and other social network sites is prohibited.
+Contact between staff and current students on social networking sites is prohibited.

-The College suggests the following procedures of good practice in order to protect the interests of teachers, the young person, and the College.
+The College suggests the following procedures of good practice in order to protect the interests of teachers, the young person and the College.
 Please implement these and discuss with colleagues in order to regularly monitor and review our personal and institutional practice.